 |Early Decision* — Freshman Applicants||November 1|

 |January Admission*** — Freshman & Transfer Applicants||November 1|

-* Early Decision: CSS/PROFILE is due by November 1; FAFSA is due beginning in January.
+* Early Decision: CSS/PROFILE is due by November 1; FAFSA is due by February 15.

 *** January Admission: financial aid applicants are also required to submit income verification documentation directly to BU Financial Assistance.